Reference Tool Life given Optimum Spindle Speed Solution

 Reference Tool Life given Optimum Spindle Speed Formula

-Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outside Radius of the Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio))
+Reference Tool Life = (((Rotational Frequency of Spindle*2*pi*Outer Radius of Workpiece/Reference Cutting Velocity)^(1/Taylor's Tool Life Exponent))*((1-Taylor's Tool Life Exponent)*(Cost of a Tool*Time to Change One Tool+Cost of a Tool)*(1-(Workpiece Radius Ratio^((1+Taylor's Tool Life Exponent)/Taylor's Tool Life Exponent)))))/((1+Taylor's Tool Life Exponent)*Cost of a Tool*(1-Workpiece Radius Ratio))

 What is Reference Machining Condition?